kogcyc/ajax-on-rails3/README.md

 Rails does nothing special here and it offers no helpers

-The only help that Rails offers here is to expose
+The only help that Rails offers here is make instance variables (in this example <b>:from_controller</b>) available to jQuery in much the same way that they are made available to you in .html.erb files

-You have to do it all yourself

-But it follows the jQuery pattern and ERB pattern so you will likely<br>
-have no trouble understanding how to use it
+Standard usage patterns, no surprises

 ```ruby
 $('#content').html("<%= escape_javascript( @from_controller) %>");